4 Sauna Alternatives for Your Home

 - Heat-shock protein release: the preparation of damaged proteins.
 Benefits of the release include protecting the heart, increasing insulin production, recovering & repairing muscles faster, and more.
 Research shows that being immersed in water at 40°C for an hour can spike heat-shock protein release from 23-39%.

-However, steam showers have all the advantages of hot baths and saunas mixed into one room.4.
+However, steam showers have all the advantages of hot tubs and saunas mixed into one room.4.
 Infrared Sauna Blanket

-Another alternative some people are turning to is an infrared sauna blanket.
+Another alternative some people are turning to is a portable, infrared sauna blanket.
 While this may be a quick and easy alternative to the traditional sauna (and it may be), it is not better or safer than a steam shower.

 In fact, the problem with these blankets is that some of the most attractive benefits it claims to provide — detoxing your body, helping fight cancer, and driving weight loss — have been called out as a myth.

 On the other hand, many experts have been very vocal about its more severe disadvantages: